KiltedCode/khandaria-campaign/sessions/README.md

 After scrying sending them to new revelations, the heroes need to find their next move, for Ur'gench and Khandaria.

 [October 1, 2020 - Palace Scrystyle](2020/2020-10-01-palace-scrystyle.md)
-The party uncovers deeper secrets when scrying on the thief, and they must warn `Guros` right away.
+The party uncovers deeper secrets when scrying on the thief, and they must warn `Gurrus` right away.

 [September 3, 2020 - Shocking Discoveries](2020/2020-09-03-shocking-discoveries.md)
 The heroes continue clearing out the thieves guild, hoping to avoid any more traps.